Sobha Surendran Responds to 'Cash-for-Vote' Claims in Kerala Assembly Polls

-BJP leader Sobha Surendran faces scrutiny in Kerala after allegations of 'cash-for-vote' surfaced during the recent Assembly elections, prompting investigations and counter-claims.
+BJP leader Sobha Surendran faces scrutiny in Kerala after allegations of 'cash-for-vote' surfaced during the Assembly elections, prompting an official investigation and raising questions about electoral integrity.

 Key Points

-- BJP leader Sobha Surendran is under investigation for alleged 'cash-for-vote' activities during the Kerala Assembly polls.
+- BJP leader Sobha Surendran is under investigation for alleged 'cash-for-vote' activities during the Kerala Assembly elections.

-- A video surfaced showing a woman allegedly offering money to an elderly woman, sparking the controversy.
+- A video allegedly shows a woman offering money, sparking a complaint from the Congress party to the Election Commission.

-- The Congress party filed a complaint with the Election Commission, accusing Surendran of distributing cash to voters.

 - Surendran claims the incident is a 'conspiracy' against her and has filed a counter-complaint.